alexlafetra/stepchild/README.md

 <!-- capabilities -->
 ### Overview:
 This page gives a brief overview of the hardware and software capabilities of the Stepchild.
 For more information on specific controls and applications please take a look at the [Stepchild Manual]().
-If you're looking to make your own, please take a look at the [Build Guide]() which gives an overview of the materials and process for building assembling a Stepchild.
+If you're looking to make your own, please also take a look at the [Build Guide]() which gives an overview of the materials and process for building assembling a Stepchild.

-I currently sell the Stepchild over at the [official site](https://alexlafetra.github.io/stepchild.html), where you can also buy a kit if you'd like to assembly the Stepchild yourself.
-Right now, the hardware and software for this project is a solo project, but please get in touch if you'd like to contribute!
+I currently sell the Stepchild over at the [official site](https://alexlafetra.github.io/stepchild.html), where you can also buy kits if you'd like to DIY one.
+Right now, the hardware and software for this project is a solo project but not by choice, so please get in touch if you'd like to contribute!

 # Hardware: